Fugazi: Musical style and influences

-Business practices
+Ideology and views

+Fugazi is well known for their members' refusal to sign to or work with corporate record labels, instead choosing to release their albums through Dischord.
+Despite receiving offers from major labels like Atlantic Records, the band were adamant about retaining their independence.
+MacKaye has stated that "no amount of money is worth losing control of our music."

 On their first tours, Fugazi worked out its DIY ethic by trial and error.
 Their decisions were partly motivated by pragmatic considerations that were essentially a punk rock version of simple living: for example, selling merchandise on tour would require a full-time merchandise salesperson who would require lodging, food, and other costs, so Fugazi decided to simplify their touring by not selling merchandise.
 The band was also motivated by moral or ethical considerations: for example, Fugazi's members regarded pricey admission for rock concerts as tantamount to price gouging a performer's most loyal fans.
 Fugazi's inexpensive target goal of $5 admission was spawned during a conversation on an early tour when the band's members were debating the lowest profitable admission price.
 Everett True has said that MacKaye and Fugazi "had a mind-set that believed that any involvement with the system was corrupting and that you should create completely alternative structures outside".

 In later years, Fugazi was unable to negotiate ticket prices below about $10–$15 total.
 However, it never saw the $5 rule as inviolable, instead aiming to charge a price that was both affordable and profitable.
 Unlike some similar, independent rock contemporaries, Fugazi's performances and tours were always profitable, due to the group's popularity, low business overhead costs, and MacKaye's keen sense of audience response in given regions.
 Many times the band performed sold-out shows multiple consecutive nights at the same venue.